gonekng/gonekng/README.md

 ### Welcome to Jiwon's Github! 👋

 :mortar_board: Bachelor of MIS from HUFS
-:mortar_board: Double majored in MIS and Statistics
+:pen: Double majored in MIS and Statistics
 :computer: Learning R, Python, Java, and SQL